azs-hub/azs-hub/README.md

 During my commitment to web development, it was natural for me to specialize in front-end development.
 After my studies, I worked for various companies as a front-end developer, gaining an additional 3 years of experience in multicultural environments across Europe and Asia.

 I've had the opportunity to work for scale-ups and start-ups, experiencing different management styles along the way.
-Over this journey, I’ve accumulated 8 years of experience as a front-end developer.

 I am a curious and enthusiastic person, always eager to explore new technologies and expand my skill set.
 With a user-centric approach, I excel at bridging the gap between product and tech.
 I view my challenges as both growing technology and evolving the product.